symfony-cmf/symfony-cmf-docs/getting-started/simplecms.rst

 These three components complement each other but are independent: they work without each other, allowing you to choose which ones you want to use, extend or ignore.
-To demonstrate how you can combine all of the previous components into a simple yet fully functional CMS, the ``SimpleCMSBundle`` was created.
+In some cases, however, you might just want a simple implementation that gathers all those functionalities in a ready-to-go package.
+For that purpose, the ``SimpleCMSBundle`` was created.

 SimpleCMSBundle